tim-forrer/website/projects/typst.typ

 + #link("https://www.leptos.dev/")[Leptos]

 I chose Dioxus, since it sounded cooler.
-#footnote[I later learnt that its name was definitely _not_ inspired by a certain third gen legendary Pokemon.]
+(I later learnt that its name was definitely _not_ inspired by a certain third gen legendary Pokemon.)

 == Challenges
 === Docs